sebafelis/RoboLynx.Umbraco.QRCodeGenerator/readme.md

 When user scan the code then will see position on map in default map application.
 Position is easy to set on map in Umbraco Backoffice.

 #### How to achieve this result:
-To achieve the aim you can use the property editor like [**Our.Umbraco.OsmMaps**](https://our.umbraco.com/packages/backoffice-extensions/openstreetmap-property-editor/) to change geographic position on the map in Umbraco Backoffice.
+To achieve the aim you can use the property editor like [**Our.Umbraco.GMaps**](https://our.umbraco.com/packages/backoffice-extensions/openstreetmap-property-editor/) to change geographic position on the map in Umbraco Backoffice.
-* Install **Our.Umbraco.OsmMaps**
+* Install **Our.Umbraco.GMaps**
 * In some Document Type (for this example I use Document Type named _ItemLocation_) add new property with alias _location_ and select **Open street maps** editor.
 * Create new Data Type in Umbraco backoffice, set name _Code with location_ and select **QR Code** as **Property editor** ([see Configuration](#configuration)).
 * In **Source provider** field select **Content Property** to get the data for code from other properties in document.